Skimmeroni/Appunti/AI4ST/AI/Neural/Multilayer Perceptrons/Structure.typ

     and "compress" them into two.
 The same process could be applied to the network as many times as desired, which means that the number of layers can be arbitrarely decreased.

-]
+    // FIXME: it's not entirely clear where does linearity come into place ]